 With 693 focal-plane phase-detection AF points and 425 contrast detection AF points, the A9 II is continuing Sony’s history of excellent AF technology.
 The camera will include Real-time Eye AF, Real-time Eye AF for animals, Real-time Eye AF for movies, Real-time Tracking and more.

-The A9 II will be available at selected Sony stores, Sony centres and Sony authorised dealers from November 2019 onwards.
-The price is yet to be announced.
+The A9 II (S$6,299) will be available at selected Sony stores, Sony centres and Sony authorised dealers from November 2019 onwards.
+More information is available on Sony’s website.